13 Day Lodge Safari

 Day 6 Lake Victoria – Masai Mara Area

-After breakfast you will undertake a canoe trip on Lake Victoria.
+After breakfast you will join the local fishermen and a guide on a canoe trip on Lake Victoria.
 You will see how the locals catch fish and admire the previous night’s catch.
-After your excursion you will set off on the longest journey of your safari – the trip to the Masai Mara.
-The road towards the Kenyan border is a long an adventurous one, but it should be worth it as the “Mara” is reputed to have the highest lion population of all reserves in Africa.
+After your fishing excursion you will set off on the longest journey of your safari – the trip to the Masai Mara.
+The road towards the Kenyan border is a long an adventurous one, but it should be worth it as the Mara is reputed to have the highest lion population of all reserves in Africa.
 Other large cats like leopards and cheetahs also live here and can be spotted all year round, as their sightings are not dependent upon the seasons or the migration.
 You will overnight in luxury tents at the Mara West Camp on the outskirts of the Masai Mara Game Reserve.
 Breakfast; Lunch; Dinner

 - Lodge safari according to the itinerary

 - Transportation in a 4×4 safari vehicle (change of vehicle at the border)

 - Professional, English-speaking guide (change of guide at the border)